Once a baby comes into the world, it becomes a parent’s innate desire to support them as they grow and protect them from failure and heartaches.

-The ideal parent is one who is involved and responsible, but respects his child’s autonomy.
+The ideal parent is involved and responsible but respects their child’s autonomy.
 Although it may feel uncomfortable, parents need to let their children make mistakes.
-In fact, letting them learn from their mistakes and failure helps children build resilience –which is an essential part in raising a confident, happy, and successful adult!
+Letting them learn from their mistakes and failure helps children build resilience, an essential part of raising a confident, happy, and successful adult!

 “Resilience is actually built through children coping with occasional bumps, not by only experiencing perfectly smooth rides as they travel through childhood.” -Judith Locke, clinical psychologist

 Showering a child with compliments can do more harm than good.
 It may seem contradictory, but praising children’s intelligence, talents, and abilities has been shown to diminish their confidence.
-Parents should focus on praising their effort instead.
-As Carol Dweck shows, when parents praise their children’s intelligence, they will be less likely to choose challenging tasks for the risk of losing their “smart” status.
+It is better to focus on praising their effort instead.
+Because when parents praise their children’s intelligence, they will be less likely to choose challenging tasks for the risk of losing their “smart” status.

-In fact, it has been shown that the happiest, most successful children have parents who do not do for them what they are capable of doing themselves.
+It has been shown that the happiest, most successful children have parents who don’t do for them what they are capable of doing themselves.
 A critical part of growing up is to develop a sense of autonomy, confidence, and mastery.
-For example, if you treat your walking toddler as if he can’t walk, you will weaken his confidence.
+For example, if you treat your walking toddler as if they can’t walk, you will weaken their confidence.
 If you are always trying to shield and rescue your children, you are depriving them of challenges, which means they are missing out on developing the tools they will need in the future to handle the inevitable and difficult demands of life.